yahoo/protractor-retry/README.md

 ### Example

-Checkout this Mocha Example [protractor.mocha.conf.js](test/protractor.mocha.conf.js)<br/>
+* Checkout this Mocha Example [protractor.mocha.conf.js](test/protractor.mocha.conf.js)
-Checkout this Jasmine Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
+* Checkout this Jasmine Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
+* Checkout this TestSuite Example with DEBUG activated [protractor.suite.conf.js](test/protractor.suite.conf.js)

 ### Known Caveat
 If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.